Shed Cost Calculator

 Hidden Costs & What Gets Missed

-Most people budget for one permit.
-Sheds with electrical require two: a building permit ($100–$400) and a separate electrical permit ($50–$200).
-In some jurisdictions, adding a mini-split HVAC system triggers a third mechanical permit.
-Permit fees are non-negotiable and inspections add 2–4 weeks to the project timeline.
-Factor in both the cost and the time delay.
+Sheds with electrical require two permits: a building permit ($100–$400) and a separate electrical permit ($50–$200).
+Adding a mini-split can trigger a third mechanical permit.
+Factor in both the cost and the 2–4 week time delay for inspections.

 2. Site Preparation Beyond the Pad